 Important: Students who fail the module (overall module mark less than 40%) or miss module assessments, will be required to undertake a resit or first-sit assignment in the Supplementary Assessment Week (SAW).
-The SAW will be held in the second week of July 2018 (exact date to be confirmed nearer to the time).
-If you are resitting your assignment, your mark will be capped at 40%
+Exact date of SAW will be confirmed nearer to the time.

 Comprehensive and accurate coverage of the area.
 Clarity of argument and expression.
 Depth of insight into theoretical issues, which comprehensively extends lecture material.

 Adequate answer to the question, largely based on lecture material.
 No real development of arguments.

 Reasonably comprehensive coverage.
 Well organised and structured.
 Good understanding of the material and evidence of independent thought that extends beyond lecture materials.

 Identify strategies to improve weaknesses to enhance performance;

 |COURSEWORK||Applied Experience Log||